altaidevorg/llm-food/README.md

 ## Overview

-`llm-food` is a FastAPI-based microservice designed to convert various input document formats into clean Markdown text.
+`llm-food` is a Python package that provides a FastAPI-based microservice (the **server**) for converting various input document formats into clean Markdown text.
 This output is optimized for downstream Large Language Model (LLM) pipelines, such as those used for Retrieval Augmented Generation (RAG) or fine-tuning.

+The package also includes a Python **client** library and a command-line interface (**CLI**) for easy interaction with the server.

-The service supports:
+The server supports:

 * Synchronous single file processing via file upload (`/convert`).
 * Synchronous URL-to-Markdown conversion (`/convert?url=...`).